dksynth/POWER-MIX/README.md

 # POWER - MIX
 an "Obelisk" style replacement for STS Serge systems/boats

-Disclaimer: If you choose to use these files it is at your own risk!
+DISCLAIMER: If you choose to use these files it is at your own risk!
 Don't mess with things if you don't know what you are doing!

 ALSO: The panel file provided DOES NOT have the serge-style swoops.
 That's just what I used for my system.
 They are easily found if you want to add them.
 Or make your own design!